 Antoine and Maria settled in the small town of Minfield in the Rheinland Pfalz, avoiding France because of Marie’s noble birth and her aversion to the guillotine.
 Minfield had been depopulated during the Thirty Years War with Swiss, Dutch and other’s settling there afterword and they were still welcoming diverse new-comers a 150 years later.
-It was there in 1816 that Franz LeSaint was born and given his mother’s name, apparently based on her higher social status in a day when this was still the custom.
+It was there in 1816, soon after the defeat of Napoleon at Waterloo, that Franz LeSaint was born and given his mother’s name, apparently to avoid associations with the French “Prudhomme” and based on her higher social status now that nobility was agains in vogue.

 Below is a partial family tree.
 We have more information on many of the branches so please get in touch if you have questions.
 The tree from which this is extracted (Franz LeSaint – from Germany c.1843 – JNR) is public on Ancestry.com for anyone who is a member or wants to try a free membership (The tree is under username: ‘Riehle.net’).